An Anti-Bubble Blue Chip With Upside Potential

 - Q3 ROC 170%

-- BTI's 13-year median ROC is 103% = about 15X that of its peers adjusted for industry downturns
+- BMY's 13-year median ROC is 103% = about 15X that of its peers adjusted for industry downturns

 - ROC growing 17% CAGR over the last five years (cost-cutting and pivot to more lucrative specialty drugs)